wadmp/wadmp.github.io/src/gen3/tutorials/config-profiles/README.md

    - If you want to manage firmware, you can specify its version in the “firmware” subsection of a “system” section.

-   * The “unlisted_behavior” property configures how the client should treat the applications that are installed in the router but not mentioned in the configuration profile.
+   * The “unlisted_behavior” property configures how the client should treat the apps that are installed in the router but not mentioned in the configuration profile.
 There are 2 possible values:

-     - “Ignore” - The client will ignore applications that are not listed in Applications section.
+     - “Ignore” - The client will ignore applications that are not listed in apps section.

-     - “Purge” - The client will uninstall any applications that are not specified in the Applications section of the configuration profile.
+     - “Purge” - The client will uninstall any applications that are not specified in the apps section of the configuration profile.

      ```
      "system": {